 On November 26, 2012, the Company issued and listed the \$825,000 8.5% senior notes, due 2020 (the "Studio City Notes") and priced at 100% at par on the Official List of Singapore Exchange Securities Trading Limited.
 The Studio City Notes are general obligations of the Company, secured by a first-priority security interest in certain specific bank accounts incidental to the Studio City Notes and a pledge of any intercompany loans from the Company to or on behalf of Studio City Investments or its subsidiaries entered into subsequent to the issue date of the Studio City Notes, rank equally in right of payment to all existing and future senior indebtedness of the Company and rank senior in right of payment to any existing and future subordinated indebtedness of the Company.
 The Studio City Notes are effectively subordinated to all of the Company's existing and future secured indebtedness to the extent of the value of the property and assets securing such indebtedness.
 All of the existing direct and indirect subsidiaries of the Company and any other future restricted subsidiaries that provide guarantees of certain specified indebtedness (including the Studio City Project Facility as described below) (the "Studio City Notes Guarantors") jointly, severally and unconditionally guarantee the Studio City Notes on a senior basis (the "Guarantees").
-The Guarantees are general obligations of the Studio City Notes Guarantors, rank equally in right of payment to any existing and future subordinated indebtedness of the Studio City Notes Guarantors.
+The Guarantees are general obligations of the Studio City Notes Guarantors, rank equally in right of payment with all existing and future senior indebtedness of the Studio City Notes Guarantors and rank senior in right of payment to any existing and future subordinated indebtedness of the Studio City Notes Guarantors.
 The Guarantees are effectively subordinated to the Studio City Notes Guarantors' obligations under the Studio City Project Facility and any future secured indebtedness that is secured by property and assets of the Studio City Notes Guarantors to the extent of the value of such property and assets.
-The Studio City Notes mature on December 1, 2020 and the interest on the Studio City Notes is accrued at a rate of 8.5% per annum and is payable semi-annually in arrears on June 1 and Dece
+The Studio City Notes mature on December 1 of each year, commenced

 The net proceeds from the offering, after deducting the underwriting commissions and other expenses of approximately \$13,200, was approximately \$811,800.
 The Company used the net proceeds from the offering to fund the Studio City project and the related fees and expenses.
 The net proceeds from the offering was deposited in a bank account of the Company (the "Escrow Account") and was restricted for use, which was subsequently released upon signing of the Studio City Project Facility on January 28, 2013.
-Upon release from the Escrow Account, all the net proceeds were deposited in a bank account of the Company (the "Note Proceeds Account") and were available for payment of construction and development costs and other project costs of the Studio City project with conditions and sequence for disbursements in accordance with an agreement (the "Note Disbursement and Account Agreement") as described below, except for a portion of net proceeds amounting to \$239,594, which represents the sum of interest expected to accrue on the Studio City Notes through to the 41-month anniversary of their issue date, which was deposited in a bank account of the Company (the "Note Interest Reserve Account"), and is restricted for use to pay future interest payments until the opening date (the "Opening Date") of the Studio City project Facility.
+Upon release from the Escrow Account, all the net proceeds were deposited in a bank account of the Company (the "Note Proceeds Account") and were available for payment of construction and development costs and other project costs of the Studio City project with conditions and sequence for disbursements in accordance with an agreement (the "Note Disbursement and Account Agreement") as described below, except for a portion of net proceeds amounting to \$239,594, which represents the sum of interest expected to accrue on the Studio City Notes through to the 41-month anniversary of their issue date, which was deposited in a bank account of the Company (the "Note Interest Reserve Account"), and is restricted for use to pay future interest payments until the opening date (the "Opening Date") of the Studio City project as defined in the Studio City Project Facility.